ngjolie/NAUM-project/README.md

 # NAUM-project
-scripts for the Non-Invasive Archaeometry Using Muons (NAUM) project to predict muon trajetories and estimate errors
+predicting muon trajetories and estimate errors for the Non-Invasive Archaeometry Using Muons (NAUM) project